plougsgaard/react-timeout/README.md

 }
 ```

+## Accessing the wrapped instance

-## To access the wrapped instance
+You can access the wrapped instance using `React.createRef` from version `2+`.

-If you need access to the component wrapped by `ReactTimeout`, use `component.getWrappedInstance()`.
+If you're using version `1.x` you can access the wrapped instance with `component.getWrappedInstance()`.

 # Something similar